About Newline Financial

 Since 2013, Newline Financial has provided specialty finance and property rehabilitation to property owners and counties.
 Newline purchases and services tax liens nationwide, by utilizing a team of professionals, technologies, and backend analytics.

 To optimize efficiency, Newline Financial launched an internal web app to collect taxes and repay them to property owners with interest.
-While in the early growth stages of the company, Newline chose to develop the web app using the WaveMaker Platform, hosted on Azure cloud, which could save time and money.
+While in the early growth stages of the company, Newline developed the web app using the WaveMaker Platform, hosted on Azure cloud, which could save time and money.

-However, as Newline began to experience growth, the need to implement new features and functions to the web app became critical.
+However, as Newline experienced growth, the need to implement additional features and functions to the web app became critical.
 The WaveMaker platform, which made app creation initially easy and quick to implement, had proven to be restrictive and problematic.
-Issues occurred when the WaveMaker Platform failed to integrate Newline’s new features and functionality.
+Issues occurred when the WaveMaker Platform failed to integrate Newline’s additional features and functionality.
 Newline wanted to scale its business offering, but the WaveMaker Platform had become the bottleneck.

 Newline’s team searched for a solution to upgrade or replace the WaveMaker Platform and turned to Sphere Software to find a solution.

-After much discovery and analysis, Sphere recommended that Newline migrates from WaveMaker to the more scalable and robust Google Cloud Platform, written in the Ruby on Rails programming language.
+After much discovery and analysis, Sphere recommended that Newline migrates from WaveMaker to the more scalable and robust Google Cloud Platform Development, written in the Ruby on Rails programming language.
 However, the transition wouldn’t be a smooth one.

 - It’s difficult to decouple the logic.